godatadriven/python-devcontainer-template/blogpost.md

 ## Extending the Devcontainer

-We have built a working Devcontainer, that is great!
-But a couple things are still missing.
+We have built a working Devcontainer, which is great!
+But a couple of things are still missing.
 We would like to:

 - Install a non-root user for extra safety and good-practice
 - Pass in custom VSCode settings and install extensions by default